Do I need to pay business rates?

 If you are joint occupiers or owners, you are jointly and individually liable for the business rates for your property.

-Non-domestic properties – often referred to as ‘hereditaments’ – are business properties such as shops, offices, warehouses and factories and any other property that is not classed as domestic, such as that occupied by charities and voluntary organisations.
+Non-domestic properties – often referred to as ‘hereditaments’ – are usually business properties such as shops, offices, warehouses and factories but can include any other property that is not classed as domestic.

 Some types of property are exempt from business rates, including: